 Once the main components of the event are set in place, the focus should be on event promotion through all available channels.
 An omnichannel marketing approach maximizes the exposure of your event and helps to keep it top of mind for your attendees.
 Below are a few channels to utilize:

 - Segmented emails - Create personalized messages that speak to the direct value (e.g. networking opportunities, education) the intended recipient will receive as a result of attending the event.
-Segmenting emails based on
+In addition to the message, include a call-to-action at the bottom of the email that prompts the reader to learn more.
+New event promotion ideas, like email signature marketing, can help you drive more registrations with every email sent by your team.

 - Social Media - Devising several social media campaigns throughout the event promotion process is key to maximizing exposure.
 Schedule your posts ahead of time to maintain consistent output and make sure that the same event hashtag and handle is being used across platforms.
 Use specific social media tools to grow and manage these campaigns.